drumrollhq/eak-content/overview.md

 * *future* - this will be covered in the future, but we're unable to look into it now.
 * *maybe* - We may or may not include this.
+* *discuss* - needs a load more thinking before we can move forward
 * *planned* - we know what we're doing, but nothing about how
 * *draft* - we have a draft of this content written
 * *poc* - we've got a proof-of-concept level to test the content out